checkmarx-ltd/cx-flow/docs/Tutorials.md

     * Click Copy to clipboard, then paste the token to your script, or elsewhere to save: it should be pasted into the token: <\> of the application.yml
 * Create a custom field for this project and issue type screen by clicking the settings wheel in the top right  corner
     * Click Issues \> Custom Fields \> Create Custom Field
-    * Click Labels and give it a name “Application”
+    * Click Tutorialels and give it a name “Application”
     * Description = CxSAST Project
     * Select the checkboxes next to APPSEC: Kanban Bug Screen & APPSEC: Kanban Default Issue Screen
     * Click Update